 The other material or textile used in the Columbia Snow Stryker glove is Outdry.
 Outdry is a thin piece of waterproof material that bonds to the outer layer of the gloves which prevents water from getting past the first layer of the glove.
 This is different from other waterproof layers like Gore-Tex which have a glove like layer within a glove or a boot within a boot where a layer of moisture can build up between the outer layer and the inner waterproof glove layer.

 The fit of the Columbia Snow Stryker is a little big, so I suggest sizing down if you buy these gloves.
 I typically wear an XL in other gloves and mittens, but my hands have too much room in the gloves I tested.
 Extra room creates a lot of dead space for cold air to form and it also prevents the warm inside from sitting next to your skin.
 A baggy fit also prevents you from getting a good secure hold on a ski pole.
 Did I mention you should size down??

 For temperatures, I suggest using this glove in temperatures down to 10 degrees Fahrenheit and if you go below that to add a glove liner.
 If you go backcountry skiing where you are exerting a lot more energy and heating up more, these gloves should keep you warm in colder temps.

 In the end…

 I would recommend this glove, but it comes with some conditions.
 First, size down.
 Second, these are not an all or most leather glove, so as long as you don’t go in expecting a lot of leather, you should be happy.
-For more information, visit Columbia.com
+For more information on the Snow Stryker Softshell Glove and other Columbia products, visit www.columbia.com